Candidates with Diabetes

 What access arrangements are available?

-The following access arrangements are available for a candidate with diabetes:
+The following access arrangements are available if you have diabetes:

 What access arrangements do not require approval?